 If you’ve ever found yourself wondering “what can paralegals do?”, now you know.
 On that note, well-qualified paralegals can offer valuable support to a law firm.
 Paralegals can work on various legal tasks like completing legal paperwork, facilitating communication between the lawyer and client, and conducting legal research.
 Under the supervision of a licensed lawyer, paralegals can assist with tasks that an attorney would otherwise do.

-Note: The information in this article applies only to US practices.
+Note: This article pertains solely to practices within the United States.
+Some states and Canadian provinces may permit paralegals to practice law independently in certain circumstances.
 This post is provided for informational purposes only.
 It does not constitute legal, business, or accounting advice.

 Categorized in: Business